 Hardness - 9

 Lustre - Vitreous to Sub-adamantine

-On the Mohs scale of hardness, sapphire is rated as a 9, making it second only to diamond on this scale which measures its resistance to scratching.
+On the Mohs Scale of Hardness, sapphire is rated as a 9, making it second only to diamond on this scale, which is a measure of its resistance to scratching.
 This is one of the reasons why sapphire is a popular choice in jewellery that is worn regularly, such as engagement rings.